Norky101/Resume-IOS-Mobile-Application-/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 : Autolayout and constraints was an issue throughout development as I had minimum foundational knowledge in the matter.
 Spent a lot of time learning about AutoLayout but was could not get it to work with my design.
+Needed more time to solve the constraints issue.

 ## License